plumBinng/ng8-ie11/README.md

   - create pages with this specified number of transactions (ex. thousands of transactions over years)
   - possibly incorporate redux for state management for scaling
 - optimize all array methods that may not be most optimal for big O
-- break components up into as pure of
+- break components up into as pure of components as possible and pure functions
+- avoid accessing data by access